Create Your Responsibility Matrix

 • Units.
 These are the individually owned portions of the condo that are designated for residential occupancy.

 • Common elements.
 These usually consist of all areas other than the units.
 Common elements include the areas in and around your building(s) that are designated for use by two or more units.
-Members of the condo association own these areas together.
+Members of the association own these areas together.

 • Limited common elements.
 Sometimes referred to as “exclusive-use elements,” these are elements that are located outside an individual unit but that serve only a single unit.
 Examples of limited common elements include balconies, shutters, heating and cooling units and awnings.

 Where you’ll usually run into problems is with limited common elements.
-In some cases, or even just for certain elements, the condo association may take responsibility.
+In some cases, or even just for certain elements, the association may take responsibility.
 In other cases, it may be up to the unit owner.
 It depends on your governing documents.